Customer small business financing solutions delivered through a single, online application.

 Starting any business requires capital, but when you start a franchise, you have additional upfront and ongoing franchise fees.
 The initial investments needed to open a franchise can range from a few thousand to more than $1 million depending on the franchise—some even have net worth and liquidity requirements.

-If you’d like to open a franchise in 2023 without making a large investment, then consider some of the following low-cost franchises.
+If you’d like to open a franchise in 2024 without making a large investment, then consider some of the following low-cost franchises.

-The World Travel and Tourism Council (WTTC) projects the travel industry to rebound to pre-pandemic levels in 2022.
-This is great news for travel agencies like Cruise Planners.
 Founded in 1994, this travel agency brand has grown to offer more than just planning cruises.
 If you own a Cruise Planners franchise, you own a full-service travel agency as an American Express Travel Representative.

 Cruise Planners is consistently recognized as one of the most affordable franchises to own, but more than that—it has a great reputation for training, a robust technology suite, and frequent leadership retreats.
-The typical franchise fee is $10,995, but they are offering it for $6,9995 in response to the pandemic and also have other discounts and flexible options.
+The typical franchise fee is $10,995, but they are offering it for $6,995 in response to the pandemic and also have other discounts and flexible options.

 Learn more about owning a Cruise Planner franchise.